-For SSE Airtricity customers in the Greater Belfast area the cost of gas they use will be 9.8% higher.
+For SSE Airtricity customers in the Greater Belfast area the cost of gas they use will be 42.7% higher.
 This change will affect all domestic customers and small business customers using less than 2,500 therms per annum.
-The change will take effect from 1 April 2021.
+The change will take effect from 1 July 2022.

-The impact of the tariff change on a domestic customer on a standard credit tariff with average consumption of 12,000 kWh per annum will be an increase of £46 per annum (including VAT) on their gas bill.
+The impact of the tariff change on a domestic customer on a standard credit tariff with average consumption of 12,000 kWh per annum will be an increase of £373 per annum (including VAT) on their gas bill.

-1 Context
+1. Context

-- 1.1 On 4th February 2021 the Utility Regulator, in consultation with SSE Airtricity Gas Supply (NI) Limited (SSE Airtricity), the Department for the Economy (DfE) and the Consumer Council Northern Ireland (CCNI) began a review of the SSE Airtricity maximum average price for domestic and small business customers using less than 2,500 therms per annum.
-The current maximum average price has been effective from 1 April 2020 and covers approximately 178,000 domestic and small business customers within the Greater Belfast Area. - 1.2 The Utility Regulator carries out formal reviews of the SSE Airtricity maximum average price on a bi-annual basis (in advance of April and October).
-The Utility Regulator can also initiate a further review of the maximum average price at any stage should the wholesale cost of gas change significantly such that it would result in an increase or decrease of at least 5% to the maximum average price.
-On an ongoing basis we analyse the cost of wholesale gas on the forward curve, along with the forward purchases that SSE Airtricity has made to date. - 1.3 We initiated this formal review to establish the new maximum average price to become effective from 1 April 2021.
+- 1.1 On 15 April 2022 the Utility Regulator (UR), in consultation with SSE Airtricity Gas Supply (NI) Limited (SSE Airtricity), the Department for the Economy (DfE) and the Consumer Council Northern Ireland (CCNI) began a review of the SSE Airtricity maximum average price for domestic and small business customers using less than 2,500 therms per annum.
+The current maximum average price has been effective from 1 April 2022 and covers approximately 190,000 domestic and small business customers within the Greater Belfast Area and 2,500 in the West area. - 1.2 The UR carries out formal reviews of the SSE Airtricity maximum average price on a bi-annual basis (in advance of April and October).
+On an ongoing basis the UR analyses the cost of wholesale gas on the forward curve, along with the forward purchases that SSE Airtricity has made to date.
+Reviews can also happen throughout the year if they are necessary to prevent over or under recoveries of revenues becoming too large. - 1.3 The UR initiated this formal review to establish and approve the new maximum average price to become effective from 1 July 2022.
 The review is a formal process agreed by SSE Airtricity and the UR, and includes consultation with DfE and the CCNI.
 It is set out within the SSE Airtricity1 price control. - 1.4 SSE Airtricity uses the maximum average price to set the actual range of tariffs that are charged to customers.
 The tariffs are calculated on a weighted average basis, based on average usage and the number of customers using each tariff.
-SSE Airtricity cannot charge more than the maximum average price overall. - 1.5 From 1 April 2021 the maximum average price for domestic and small business customers will be 117.15 pence per therm; increasing from 106.67 pence per therm in the current tariff which was last set on 1 April 2020.
-The new maximum average price has been modelled and forecast over a period of 12 months.
-However it will be kept under constant review and adjusted within that time period if required.
-We will complete another formal review in advance of 1 October 2021 and will continue to monitor gas prices to identify if an additional review is required.
+SSE Airtricity cannot charge more than the maximum average price overall. - 1.5 From 1 July 2022 the maximum average price for domestic and small business customers will be 283.23 pence per therm; increasing from 198.32 pence per therm in the current tariff which was last set on 1 April 2022.
+The tariff will be kept under constant review. - 1.6 From 1 July 2022, the unit rates of tariffs for SSE Airtricity's customers in the Greater Belfast area will increase by 42.7%.
+These unit rates are detailed in Table 3 of this paper.